 By Bev Jozwiak

-Explore bold new territories in your work.
-If you’re feeling ambitious, paint around a theme or in a series.
-Send a JPEG (with a resolution of 72 dpi) of your painting to email@example.com with “Creativity Workshop” in the subject line and tell us about your process.
-The “editor’s choice” will receive a year’s worth of Watercolor Artist issues in one convenient package: our 2012 CD archive.
-The deadline for entry has been extended to April 25.
+Create a watercolor painting with your own custom-mixed colors and neutrals.
+Send a JPEG (with a resolution of 72 dpi) of your work to email@example.com with “Creativity Workshop” in the subject line and tell us about your process.
+The “editor’s choice” will receive a copy of Splash 15 (North Light Books, 2014).
+The entry deadline is October 15, 2014.

 MORE RESOURCES FOR WATERCOLOR ARTISTS